medpaf/face-mask-detector/README.md

 ### Linux

-Before installing the dependencies, please make sure you have python3 and pip package manager already installed on your machine.
+Before installing the dependencies, please make sure you have `python3` and `pip3` package manager already installed on your machine.
 After that, on the Linux terminal, type the following commands as root:
 ```
 sudo pip3 install tensorflow
 sudo pip3 install keras